-Application Configuration Management (ACM), formerly known as Taobao's internal configuration center Diamond, is an application configuration center that enables you to centralize the management of application configurations and accomplish real-time configuration push in a distributed environment.
+Application Configuration Management (ACM), formerly known as Taobao's internal configuration center Diamond, is an application configuration center that enables you to centralize the management of application configurations, and accomplish real-time configuration push in a distributed environment.
 With ACM, you can greatly reduce the workload of configuration management and enhance service capabilities in scenarios such as microservices, DevOps, and big data.

-Application configuration is one of the common ways to manage application changes.
-When developing an application, developers usually extract some configuration items or metadata of the application from the code and manage them in a separate configuration file, which is called application configuration.
+When developing an application, developers usually extract some configuration items or metadata of the application from the code and manage them in a separate configuration file.
+These separately managed content is called application configuration, one of the common ways to manage application changes.
 After the application is published, the maintenance personnel or the end user can change the configuration to adjust application behaviors and adapt to environment changes.

 ACM serves as the configuration center in a distributed system.
 It offers a series of functions such as configuration modification, configuration push, historical version management, gray release, and configuration modification audit.
 With these features, ACM helps you centralize the management of configurations in every application, reduce the cost of configuration management in distributed systems, and lower the risks of availability issues or even failures caused by incorrect configuration changes.